OpenDSA/OpenDSA/RST/en/Blockchain/ProofOfStake.rst

 For more information, see
 :ref:`consensus <consensus> <Consensus>`.

-Note: A consensus algorithm differs from a consensus mechanism in that a consensus algorithm is the series of instructions that are executed on a given node in the network, whereas the mechanism refers to the collective action of multiple nodes in a network operating in a coordinated manner as to accomplish the goal of reaching consensus on what blocks to add to the blockchain.
+A consensus algorithm differs from a consensus mechanism in that a consensus algorithm is the series of instructions that are executed on a given node in the network, whereas the mechanism refers to the collective action of multiple nodes in a network operating to reach consensus on what blocks to add to the blockchain.

 Block Structure Review
 ----------------------